Baylor Line is supported by our sponsors! Become one today.

 Alan’s article was picked up by several English newspapers and intrigued townspeople placed advertisements in various publications, all asking for any information on the class ring, which also featured the words “Baylor University” and engravings of a bear and a single spire.
 A man named R.D.
 Barfoot saw one of the advertisements in a London newspaper and suggested that they contact officials at Baylor University in Waco, Texas.

-Barfoot’s original letter to Baylor University detailed the 1940s ring, asking for any information that may connect it to it’s owner. | Courtesy of Texas Collection
+Barfoot’s original letter to Baylor University detailed the 1940s ring, asking for any information that may connect it to its owner. | Courtesy of Texas Collection

 Baylor officials responded quickly and their research on the class ring soon led them to Walter’s elder brother Julius.
 Julius arranged a meeting in September 1973 in Waco with his 84-year-old mother, Thomas Turner from President Abner McCall’s office, and Baylor trustee Ed Streetman from Beaumont to present the ring.